vfyjxf/NotEnoughEnergistics/README.md

 - [x]  EnderIO
 - [x]  Forestry(Doesn't support Fermenter and Still,because they don't have an item output)
 - [x]  Thaumcraft NEI Plugin
-- [x]  Thaumic Energistics(Allows you transform ArcaneRecipe from NEI, it requires Thaumcraft NEI Plugin)
+- [x]  Thaumic Energistics(Allows you to transfer ArcaneRecipe from NEI to Knowledge Inscriber, it requires Thaumcraft NEI Plugin)

 If you want other Mod support,see [RecipeProcessor](./src/main/java/com/github/vfyjxf/nee/processor/RecipeProcessor.java) and [Mod support Issue](https://github.com/vfyjxf/NotEnoughEnergistics/issues/1)

 ## TODO

-- Add item blackList ,if item in the blacklist, it will not be transferred.
+-[x]  Add item blackList ,if item in the blacklist, it will not be transferred.
-- Add item  priority list, if item in tne priority list, it will be transferred first
+-[x]  Add item  priority list, if item in tne priority list, it will be transferred first.

-~~Combine like stacks in processing patterns.~~
+-[x]  Combine like stacks in processing patterns.

 ## Credits
 Thanks TheRealp455w0rd and his [Just Enough Energistics](https://www.curseforge.com/minecraft/mc-mods/just-enough-energistics-jee)